AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-create.md

     Select **[!UICONTROL Save]**.

-1. Select the root element of your schema displaying the name of the schema, then select the **[!UICONTROL Profile]** switch.
+1. (Optional) If you want to integrate Customer Journey Analytics with RTCDP, select the root element of your schema displaying the name of the schema, then select the **[!UICONTROL Profile]** switch.

    You are prompted to enable the schema for profile.
 Once enabled, when data is ingested into datasets based on this schema, that data is merged into the Real-Time Customer Profile.